niknetniko/opa/README.md

 # Opa

 A genealogy program written in Qt (and using KDE frameworks).
+Or at least, it will be at some point.

 > [!CAUTION]
 > This is very early software and WIP.
 Do not expect anything to work, and certainly do not rely on the program for your data.
 > It might delete everything at any point without undo.
+>
+> Anything might break at any point!

 To build it, use either the included Nix flake, or run: